nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 We argue that the original `Model` component from AB3 handles too many responsibilities (it handles both the business logic and the view at the same time) - which results in high coupling and low cohesion.
 This causes a number of bad consequences on the code base - one of them is mentioned below.

 Consider the command classes in AB3 - they are dependent on the `Model` interface.
-A change in the `Model` interface forces us to recompile all command classes (and remember, there are classes that are dependent on the command classes - we also need to recompile them) - even if the change is not related to the command.
+A change in the `Model` interface forces us to recompile all command classes (and remember, there are classes that are dependent on the command classes - we also need to recompile them), even if the change is not related to the command.

 We may add a method to sort data, and then we must recompile `AddCommand` because `Model` has changed.
 But, `AddCommand` only modifies internal data - it is not dependent on the view, and ideally, we do not need to recompile it.